What Is Vitamin E? 5 Powerful Skin Care Benefits + More

 UV radiation is a significant source of free radical formation in the skin, notes Camp.
 This can lead to a type of skin damage called photodamage, which causes hyperpigmentation, reddening, and altered skin texture.
 It also contributes to collagen degradation and photoaging, or premature skin aging due to UV radiation.
 Basically, continuous sunlight exposure is not your skin's friend.

-But when vitamin E is applied topically, its antioxidative properties can provide a generous dose of photoprotection.
-This is very important, as your skin has a front-row seat to a sunlit show.
-And while vitamin E isn't a replacement for your regular sunscreen, it can certainly boost your level of protection.
+Vitamin E's antioxidative properties can provide a generous dose of photoprotection.* This is very important, as your skin has a front-row seat to a sunlit show.
+And while vitamin E isn't a replacement for your regular sunscreen, it can certainly enhance your level of protection.*